-- is there a river or waterway nearby
+- if there is a river or waterway nearby

-- are you living in a coastal position
+- if you're living in a coastal position

-- do you live in a remote or elevated area
+- whether you live in a remote or elevated area

-- do you live near to an industrial facility
+- if you live near to an industrial facility

 - your location with regards to main arterial routes or railway lines